SignPath/website/code-signing/theory/index.md

 ## Signatures

-Code signing is performed by software publishers.
+Code Signing is performed by software publishers.
 They use their code signing certificates together with the matching private key to sign code they create.

 Usually, the publisher is identical to the creator of the software.
 This can be an app author, an independent software vendor (ISV), a software contractor, or an in-house development team.
 Signing is usually performed either during the software build process or later, but before delivery, publishing or deployment.

 Signing can also be performed by third parties, usually for code from contractors.
 Examples include game publishers and corporate IT departments that need to put their own signature on software created by others.

-Code signing creates the following information:
+Code Signing creates the following information:

 * The signature: the file’s hash digest, cryptographically signed with the private key
 * The certificate containing the public key matching the private key (and its entire certificate chain)